I often get asked how I manage to stay up to date with so many technologies.

-I recommend using the code standards Microsoft are using, it will make the .Net framework and your code seem as one.
+For C# I would recommend using the code standards Microsoft are using, it will make the .Net framework and your code seem as one.

 Don't be afraid to refactor

-Often developers leaves bad written code or architecture because "its to much work".
+Often developers leaves bad written code or architecture because "it's too much work".
 Sure sometimes the time constraints are the problem bit try to figure out a way to include the refactoring in the next release.

 Don't be afraid to get your hands dirty.

-I do not make any claim of beeing awesome, these are just the tricks I use to (hopefully) one day reach awesomness.
+I do not make any claim of being awesome, these are just the tricks I use to (hopefully) one day reach awesomeness.